 As $N$ tends to infinity, $S_N:= \frac{1}{\sqrt{N}}\sum_{i=1}^N X_i$ converges toward an element $s_{\alpha,\beta}$ whose $\Varphi$ distribution has Cauchy transform:

-and is distributed under $\Psi$ as a semi-circular element with variance $\alpha^2$. \end{proposition} We use the notations of the previous proposition. \begin{proposition}[see Theorem 5.1 in \cite{popa2010freeness}] Let $(X_i)_{i\geq 0}$ be a sequence of infinitesimally free, centred identically distributed element of an infinitesimal probability space $(\Psi,\partial \Psi)$ and set
+and is distributed under $\Psi$ as a semi-circular element with variance $\alpha^2$. \end{proposition} We use the notations of the previous proposition. \begin{proposition}[see Theorem 5.1 in \cite{popa2010freeness}] Let $(X_i)_{i\geq 0}$ be a sequence of infinitesimally free, centered identically distributed elements relatively to $(\Psi,\partial \Psi)$ and set

 As $N$ tends to infinity, $S_N$ tends in infinitesimal distribution to an infinitesimal semi-circular element $s^{\prime}_{\alpha^2,\alpha^{\prime}}$ whose infinitesimal Cauchy transform is given by